 There are no supervisory responsibilities associated with this position.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed herein are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Refers to job specific training and education that is recommended for entry into the position.
 Additional relevant experience may substitute for the recommended educational level on a year-for-year basis.
-Bachelor’s degree in public or business administration, criminal justice, psychology, sociology, pre-law or a closely related social science field.
-Knowledge of court procedures and ability to handle matters with the professional manner required of court employees.
-Ability to communicate clearly, both orally and in writing, with the use of proper grammar and spelling.
-Ability to concentrate and perform job duties while working in a stressful environment.
+Bachelor's degree in public or business administration, criminal justice, psychology, sociology, pre-law or a closely social science related field.
+Knowledge of court procedures.
+Ability to handle matters with the professional manner required of court employees.
+Ability to communicate clearly both orally and in writing, with very good spelling and writing.
+Ability to concentrate and perform job duties in a stressful working environment.
 Ability to use a personal computer and word processor.

 Ability to read, analyze, and interpret general business periodicals, professional journals, technical procedures, or governmental regulations.
 Ability to write reports, business correspondence, and procedure manuals.
 Ability to effectively present information and respond to questions from groups of managers, clients, customers, and the general public.